5 Recommendations

 Monitoring continuation

-• Continue effectiveness monitoring at key sites using fish sampling, eDNA, PIT tagging, water-temperature data, and aerial imagery — extending the multi-year baselines at Tributary to Missinka River (PSCIS 125179), Tributary to the Table River (PSCIS 125231), and Tributary to Kerry Lake (PSCIS 198692, now repurposed as pre-removal baseline per Sinclar’s pivot).
+• Continue effectiveness monitoring at key sites using fish sampling, eDNA, PIT tagging, and aerial imagery — extending the multi-year baselines at Tributary to Missinka River (PSCIS 125179), Tributary to the Table River (PSCIS 125231), and Tributary to Kerry Lake (PSCIS 198692, held as a pre-removal baseline pending Sinclar’s deferred road deactivation).

-• Expand water-temperature monitoring as the foundation for understanding climate-change impacts and shaping adaptation strategies — both within our own program and in support of the largest regional initiatives (FWCP-funded thermal-ecology research on grayling and bull trout, UNBC-led work on critical habitats, and partner monitoring programs).
+• Expand water-temperature monitoring — a distinct, condition-tracking program separate from the site-level effectiveness monitoring above — as the foundation for understanding climate-change impacts, integrating thermal regime into intrinsic-habitat modelling, and shaping adaptation strategies.
+This runs both within our own program and in support of the largest regional initiatives (FWCP-funded thermal-ecology research on grayling and bull trout, UNBC-led work on critical habitats, and partner monitoring programs).

 • Continue to develop a cost-effective monitoring framework that ties baseline + post-remediation data to measurable productivity gains from improved passage.